Close-packing of equal spheres: Simple HCP lattice

 Now, form the next row of spheres.
 Again, the centers will all lie on a straight line with x-coordinate differences of 2r, but there will be a shift of distance r in the x-direction so that the center of every sphere in this row aligns with the x-coordinate of where two spheres touch in the first row.
 This allows the spheres of the new row to slide in closer to the first row until all spheres in the new row are touching two spheres of the first row.
 Since the new spheres touch two spheres, their centers form an equilateral triangle with those two neighbors' centers.
 The side lengths are all 2r, so the height or y-coordinate difference between the rows is √3r.
-Thus, this row will have coordinates like this:
+Thus, this row will have the coordinates for the nth center, starting from 0, of (2n + 1)r, r + √3r, r: